 eCommerce is booming and it shows in consumer buying habits.
 According to a survey, 79% of consumers shop online to find the best prices.
 Consumers want more choices when it comes to pricing and they expect an easy checkout especially when online.
-If you have both a brick-and-mortar and online store, you can combine these two revenue streams with the right strategy and an integrated payment platform.
+With eCommerce merchant services, you can combine your brick-and-mortar and online store into an integrated payment platform.

 Offer Free Shipping and In-Store Pickup

 You may have heard of window shopping, but showrooming is unique to the digital age.
 “Showrooming” is shopping in-store before purchasing the same items online for a lower price.
-This puts online retailers at an advantage because they can incentivize customers to shop with them using free shipping.
+This puts eCommerce focused merchants at an advantage because they can incentivize customers to shop with them using free shipping.
 Offering customers the option to ship a bigger item can keep your customers in your store instead of going to a competitor.

 Integrate Your Inventory Management

 Integrating your inventory management completely streamlines operations between your brick-and-mortar and online stores.
-Integrated payment platforms, in particular, have unique capabilities for reporting on inventory.
+Integrated eCommerce merchant services and payment solutions have unique capabilities for reporting on inventory.
 They can also automate your reordering so you don’t run out of a popular product.

 Integrated inventory management provides peace of mind and efficiency between your two stores.
 You can easily and consistently anticipate costs and cash flow for both of your stores.
-And by using an integrated platform, you can also view your sales trends from a single dashboard for your convenience.
+And by using an integrated platform with eCommerce capabilities, you can also view your sales trends from a single dashboard for your convenience.

 Analyze Foot Traffic and Website Traffic for Better Sales

-You can combine Google Analytics and your merchant platform to execute effective sales and online promotions.
-Some platforms will offer hourly sales data.
+You can combine Google Analytics and your merchant platform to execute effective eCommerce sales and online promotions.
+Some merchant services platforms will offer hourly sales data.
 This allows you to study the foot traffic based on sales volume to determine what day is ideal for promotions.

 Add a “Shop Now” Button to Your Store’s Social Media Page

-We never add hidden charges or fees just for the sake of profit.
-Interested in seeing how Fattmerchant can help your business reduce costs and increase savings immediately?
-Reach out to Fattmerchant today to find out how your business can quickly save on credit card processing fees.
+Named Best Credit Card Processor by U.S. News and World Report, we never add hidden charges or fees just for the sake of profit.
+Interested in seeing how the Stax Platform can help your business reduce costs and increase savings immediately?
+Reach out to Stax today to find out how your business can quickly save on credit card processing fees.